 Cashews happen to be my favorite nuts.
 When they are soaked in water they turn into the sweetest creamiest consistency.
 Perfect for sauces, vegan dressings, vegan cashew cheese and into sweet vegan frozen treats!

-These frozen treats that are naturally sweetened with a touch of maple syrup, coconut oil and creamy-dreamy cashews.
+These frozen treats that are naturally sweetened with a touch of maple syrup, coconut oil and creamy-dreamy cashews are so satisfying, just like our other cashew cheesecake and these cheesecake popsicles.
 It is kinda hard to believe that cashews could taste like cheesecake.
-Lets be real though.
+Let's be real though.
 Reality is there is no equal exchange for the taste of real cream cheese and all that sugar and heavy cream in an authentic cheesecake.
 BUT (yes, there is a big but…) vegan cheesecakes are still so tasty and I definitely feel a whole lot lighter, less congested and happier after eating this!

 A couple of months ago my girlfriend and I got together the day before her daughters birthday party to make dessert.
 We made a bunch of raw vegan treats in my silicone muffin pans.
 Seriously not to be too sales-y but frozen raw treats are one of the main reasons I wanted to sell these pans!
 They pop out so easily and freeze so well!
 My kids love them and they are healthy.